 It was the preparation for their assault which commenced at 1 PM but was repelled.
 It was the fight when the Scottish soldiers distinguished themselves so valiantly; 25 of them died at this time.

 Their commander was so strong that he was reputed that he was able to kill a horse with a single blow of his fist.
-The similarly famous Polish Komorovszky finished his life at this time, too: he was famous to break „thallers” or a horseshoe in two with only two of his fingers.
-Other officers fighting valiantly shoulder-to-shoulder to the Scots were: Aracsay Mihály, Petky Farkas Vice-Captains and lieutenants Szilágyi István, Tury Márton and Ferenc, Barabás Péter, Kaptáry János, and Verebélyi János.
+The similarly famous Polish Komorovszky finished his life at this time, too: he was famous to break „thalers” or a horseshoe in two with only two of his fingers.
+Other officers fighting valiantly shoulder-to-shoulder with the Scots were: Aracsay Mihály, Petky Farkas Vice-Captains, and lieutenants Szilágyi István, Thury Márton and Ferenc, Barabás Péter, Kaptáry János, and Verebélyi János.
 Lieutenant Galacz István was captured by the Turks; while the Bey of Csanád died on the battlefield.

 On the night of 10 May, the Scottish captain recommended to Chief Captain Borbély György to fire all his cannons at the same time.
 This volley frightened the enemy very much because they thought that reinforcement was coming to Lippa.
 This news was confirmed by other news: the Pasha of Temesvár received the information that the town of Temesvár was set on fire by Hungarian Hussars.
 It made him quit the siege in a hurry and return to Temesvár on 11 May.